Division of Heroes would imply too large of a group, and just doesn't have the same ring to it.

 Samus Is a Girl: Russian sniper teams and tank crews are occasionally made up of women.
 The former has an icon of the sniper's face that clearly indicates their gender, but since tanks have an icon of, well, a tank, the latter doesn't indicate as such until you click on them and hear their response.

 Selective Historical Armory: Very apparent, whether in the name of Rule of Cool or asymmetrical gameplay.
-Most notably, the games include the Flakpanzer IV "Ostwind" tank as readily available in the base tiers for at least one German faction when only 44 of the vehicle was actually produced.
+Most notably, the games include the Flakpanzer IV "Ostwind" tank as readily available in the base tiers for at least one German faction when only 44 were ever produced in real life.

 Sergeant Rock: The squad leader of the American Rifleman squad in the first game plays this trope so very straight.
 There are other squad leaders for units that can be considered this trope as well, but they don't compare to how boisterously the Riflemen squad leader does it.